StevenGalvan/programming-language-suggester/README.md

 ## Known Bugs

-* _Language Suggestion not populating when fields are entered.
+* _Language Suggestion not populating when some fields are filled out.
 (I plan to work out the logic so that any answer generates a language suggestion!)_

 ## License